JuliaMusic/MIDI.jl/paper/paper.md

   12.499987499999998
   13.461524999999998
 ```
-Plotting the histogram of these gives
+A plot of the histogram of these is presented in Figure 1.
+Even if produced with an extremely small pool of data, the plot follows the existing evidence that the distribution of the microtiming deviations follows a normal distribution.

 ![Histogram of the microtiming deviations of a simple piano recording.](mtd_hist.png)

-which, even if produced with an extremely small pool of data, follows the existing evidence that the distribution of the microtiming deviations follows a normal distribution.

 # Necessity of MIDI.jl